'I love being a ski bum, but this is a little much': Truckee residents prepare for next storm

-TRUCKEE, Calif. — After dealing with back to back storms, residents in Truckee took advantage of Tuesday's clear skies and sunny weather to prepare for more snow on Wednesday.
+TRUCKEE, Calif. — After dealing with back-to-back storms, Truckee residents took advantage of Tuesday's clear skies and sunny weather to prepare for more snow coming on Wednesday.

 "I love being a ski bum, but this is a little much.
 It's just been nonstop shoveling and having to dig out and snow blowing," said Jim Schmidt.